Snowboard-Software/snowboard_software/docs/snowflake_connection.md

 ```

 ## Grants Read Access to Data
-For each database or schema that should be added to the data catalog execute these statements.
+For each database that should be added to the data catalog execute these statements.
 Replace `example_db` with the correct name.
 You can add more databases later, have at least one to get started.
 ```mysql
 set db_name = 'example_db';